1865 - present. Unlimited users.

 For more information on ebooks see the Ebook Guide

-The eBook Collection can be accessed using a standard Internet browser; however, some access problems have been reported by patrons using Firefox.
-If you are having trouble seeing books and are using the most current version of Firefox, try using Chrome or Internet Explorer.
-EBSCO provides ebooks in Adobe PDF format, so in order to view eBooks online, you will need the correct version of Adobe Reader installed on your computer.
+EBSCO provides books in Adobe PDF format, so in order to view books online, you will need the correct version of Adobe Reader installed on your computer.

 For more information on ebooks see the Ebook Guide